kuhchung/kuhchung.github.io/pages/Being-a-Good-Teammate.md

 * If teammates are whaling on a disabled monster, roll out of your charged superpound and go for a triple.
 Don't superpound your teammates!
 * Tripping your teammates with your status weapon during your disable
     * You got a paralyze.
 Great!
 Now let your team work and don't trip them.
 Prepare to place a trap, or flash bomb, or find an unoccupied area to hit it, or just chill.
 We don't need your green sharpness Shadowbinder damage while you trip your lancers or SnS hitters.
+* Fire pellet ammo in a group
+    * Or crag
 * Afk mining during a hunt
     * For gods sake don't come on a hunt to volcano in leather+ and go on a solo harvest tour.
 This is the worst offense.